arjanvdmeij/msp4-bricksticker/README.md

 same issue at all.

 - While 'rebooting' the site in a MaterializeCSS framework, I ran into issues with stripe payments, where stripe.js wuold throw an error and not process payments.
 After (a LOT of) trial and error, it turned out that this is a problem with select fields in Materialize combined with Django forms which caused the form to fail.
 There is not a solution for that that I could find.
-By the time this became clear, I was on route to upgrade from Stripe v2 to Stripe v3.
-This needs finishing still, but changing the select fields for month and year to min-max decimal fields solved the problem for now.
+Changing the select fields for month and year to min-max decimal fields solved the problem for now.
    - *This also led me to wanting the fields set to required, leading to changes to stripe.js*
 *Stripe by default does not return the user input to the server, instead creating a token and basically destroying the form.
 This was why fields were needed to be set as 'not required', which then lead to the (valid) option of not issuing the cvv code.
 I want all fields to be filled (and obviously valid), so I went and modified stripe.js to not return the data the user had put in to the server, but fake data along with the real stripe-generated token, that is injected by stripe.js*